 As 2017 comes to a close, we celebrate a year in which St. Paul finally comes into its own as a food city.
 Not that there weren’t excellent eateries in the capital city before, but St. Paul now boasts, at any price range and for any occasion, a selection to impress locals and visitors alike looking for a good meal.

-And, just as important, we honor the restaurants that laid the groundwork, that have stood the test of time, that were here long before anyone was looking to the east for eats.
+And, just as important, we take the time to honor the restaurants that laid the groundwork; that stood the test of time, here long before anyone was looking to the east for good eats.

-This is the comprehensive, exhaustive list.
+This is the comprehensive, and exhaustive list.
 Everything worth visiting for breakfast, lunch, dinner, and a few drinks after, in St. Paul, Minnesota.

 Note: They are not ranked, and shouldn’t be.
 The idea of putting a #1 on a list like this is superfluous: If you’re craving a steak, the best Thai restaurant is not going to cut it, etc. These are the best restaurants for what these restaurants are trying to be, and when you’re looking for what they serve, they’ll give it to you right.

 If creative cooking is wrong, there’s no point in being right.
 Tongue in Cheek confidently does whatever wants, and we as eager diners are all the better for it.
 The cocktails are equally innovative.